jurca/idb-linked-entity/README.md

 # idb-linked-entity

 A wrapper for the idb-entity library that introduces relations between entities using foreign keys.

+This is currently in development and not ready for use.